Doooddle/FED-Assignment-2/README.md

 - The inspiration for the navigation bar is from [KevinPowell](https://www.youtube.com/watch?v=HbBMp6yUXO0&ab_channel=KevinPowell)
 - The inspiration for the Typing Game is from [zunit](https://codepen.io/zunit)
 - The inspiration for the Hangman Game is from [codingnepal.com](https://www.codingnepalweb.com/)
+- The inspiration for the Number Guessing Game is from [codingnepal.com](https://www.codingnepalweb.com/)
 - The API used are from [Formspree.com](https://formspree.io/), [VercelRandomWordApi.com](https://random-word-api.vercel.app/),[HerokuRandomWordApi.com](https://random-word-api.herokuapp.com/home), [DictionaryApi.com](https://dictionaryapi.dev/).